JonPSmith/GenericServices/README.md

 Its aim is to make the creation of the service layer simple while providing robust implementations of standard database and business object actions.
 It is an Open Source project.

 ### What is the motivation behind building GenericServices?
-I develop fairly complex analysing, modelling and data visualision web application (see [Spatial Modeller™](http://selectiveanalytics.com/about-us/spatial-modeller/)).
-These require Domain-Driven Design for the data and business objects, while the visualisation needs a comprehensive user interface which I implement using a [Single Page Application - SPA](http://en.wikipedia.org/wiki/Single-page_application).
-This means there often a mismatch between what the business/data layers classes and what the SPA needs.
+I develop fairly complex analysis, modelling and data visualision web application (see [Spatial Modeller™](http://selectiveanalytics.com/about-us/spatial-modeller/)).
+These require Domain-Driven Design for the data and business objects, while the visualisation needs a comprehensive user interface which I have implemented using a [Single Page Application - SPA](http://en.wikipedia.org/wiki/Single-page_application).
+This means there often a mismatch between what the business/data layers classes and what the SPA or other web pages need.

-My experience is that the Service Layer, plus [Data Transfer Objects - DTOs](http://msdn.microsoft.com/en-us/magazine/ee236638.aspx) is the best way to solve mismatch.
-However I have found that the service layer is often filled with lots of code that was very similar, with just the data being different.
+My experience is that the Service Layer, plus [Data Transfer Objects - DTOs](http://msdn.microsoft.com/en-us/magazine/ee236638.aspx) is the best way to solve this mismatch.
+However I have found that the service layer is often filled with lots of code that is very similar, with just different data classes.
 I therefore researched a number of approaches to solve this and finally came up with a solution using C#'s Generic classes.
 I have therefore called it GenericServices.

 ### What does the GenericServices framework provide?